pradeepcodes1/nvim/Readme.md

 # TODO
-- [ ] Configure noice to be less annoying with messages
 - [ ] Learn buffers,windows
 - [ ] Need to toggle previews when finding files, causing to load too much
-- [ ] Terminal management keybindings need to improve
-- [ ] Multiple terminals usable ?
+- [ ] Java support is hard, do i need it ?